CroucherR/taxmanagement/README.md

 2. Navigate into the TaxManagementServiceConfig file and follow the intrustions to enable keycloak.

-3. Run the apllication locally and the keycloak server should connect and provide the security.
+3. Run the aplication locally and the keycloak server should connect and provide the security.

 ------------------------------------------------------------------------------------------------------------------------------------------------